If you're planning a trip to the French Alps and you live in Europe, why not take the train and signRead More

 One of the main differences between ski touring and downhill skiing is the physical effort required when going uphill.
 This generates a lot of heat, which needs to escape!
 Wearing a helmet can cause an excessive build up of heat, which is very uncomfortable.

 Some ski tourers choose not to wear a helmet on the way up but carry one for the way down.
+Here is one such lady who joined us on our Ski Touring Trip in the Ecrins!

 The safety analysis of this is that you are much less likely to fall and collide with anything whilst you are skinning your way up.
 You are however still subject to rockfall and if an avalanche does come your way, you have pretty much zero chance of skiing out of it with your skins on.